 Eyerollingmom’s Top Ten Truths of Motherhood

-8) The first few times you sit in the passenger seat of a newly-permitted teen driver, you will believe you might eat a roadside mailbox.
+8) The first few times you sit in the passenger seat of a newly-permitted teen driver, the roadside mailboxes will cause instantaneous sweat.

 7) When a child wets the bed … flipping him over to the opposite side of the mattress is intelligence, not laziness.

 6) Adolescent girls like no one.
 Not their mothers.
 Not their friends.
 Not themselves.
 Zip yourself snug into that thick skin and hold on tight.
-For this tsunami of time I say, “Got girls?
+For this tsunami of time I remember my mantra, “Got girls?
 Get wine.”